 The Four Brooklyn Ladies went door to door seeking charitable support for their vision.
 They were resilient.
 They were passionate.
 And, most of all, they were determined.

 In 1907, their determination paid off.
 Based on the values of compassion, dignity and respect, they formed an organization to provide quality health care and a loving place to call home.
 And so began the story of MJHS Health System.

-For 110 years, these values have guided us every step of the way.
+For 115 years, these values have guided us every step of the way.
 Although we’ve grown from caring for dozens of patients to thousands, our mission to provide the best care and comfort possible has never wavered.
-Since 1907, the organization has expanded from one small building among the tenements to one of the largest not-for-profit health systems in the region that provides home care, a center for rehabilitation and nursing care, palliative and hospice programs, a research-based institute for innovation in palliative care, as well as health plans.
-Many MJHS Health System programs and services are aided by grants from MJHS Foundation, which is supported by private and corporate donations.
+Since 1907, the organization has expanded from a tiny building among the tenements to one of the largest not-for-profit health systems in the region that provides home care, two centers for rehabilitation and nursing care, palliative and hospice programs, a research-based institute for innovation in palliative care, as well as health plans.
+Many MJHS Health System programs and services are aided by grants from MJHS Foundation, supported by private and corporate donations.

 Today and every day, The Four Brooklyn Ladies inspire.